-Having an attorney representing you during an audit means that there will be someone in the room who will know when the auditor has overstepped his or her bounds or misstated the law.
+Having a Dallas & Tyler Audit Representation attorney representing you during an audit means that there will be someone in the room who will know when the auditor has overstepped his or her bounds or misstated the law.
 An auditor who is new to the job or simply not well-versed in the tax code may make errors in determining your legal rights or responsibilities.
 If you go up against the auditor alone, you’re likely to defer to the auditor’s decisions without realizing that you shouldn’t have.
-An attorney will catch these errors to ensure that you’re not penalized more than is right or fair.
+An Tyler & Dallas Audit Representation attorney will catch these errors to ensure that you’re not penalized more than is right or fair.
 In some cases, our extensive knowledge of the tax code could result in finding deductions that were overlooked on the original return.
 This can result in the reduction of penalties imposed as a result of your audit.

-The tax attorneys at the Scammahorn Law Firm will use the law and experience to challenge the IRS on its findings, filing appeals and lawsuits when necessary.
-If the IRS rules against you and imposes harsh penalties as a result of your audit, having a lawyer represent you means that your lawyer will already be prepared with a full understanding of the facts of your case to request a reconsideration of their decision.
+The Dallas tax attorneys at the Scammahorn Law Firm will use the law and experience to challenge the IRS on its findings, filing appeals and lawsuits when necessary.
+If the IRS rules against you and imposes harsh penalties as a result of your audit, having a Tyler & Dallas Audit Representation Lawyer represent you means that your lawyer will already be prepared with a full understanding of the facts of your case to request a reconsideration of their decision.

-Hiring an attorney to represent you in an audit means that you have someone advocating for you who not only understands tax law, but also understands negotiation, argument, and evidence.
+Hiring a Tyler & Dallas Audit Representation Attorney to represent you in an audit means that you have someone advocating for you who not only understands tax law, but also understands negotiation, argument, and evidence.
 These skills can become extremely valuable during an audit.
 For example, if you no longer have receipts available to prove the basis for a particular deduction, an experienced Texas tax attorney can explore the use of alternative forms of evidence to support the deduction, such as emails or dated calendar entries.
 By choosing to be represented by the Scammahorn Law Firm, you’ll reap the benefit of our experienced tax trial attorney’s years of experience in fighting and defeating claims by the IRS, and in negotiating reduced tax liabilities and lowered penalties.